Lucky Blue Smith: Music career

 In 2009, Smith and his three sisters formed a surf-rock band called The Atomics.
 Smith is the drummer and has stated that music is his real passion.
 The band is also represented by Next.

 Personal life

-Smith has a daughter born July 2017, with model Stormi Henley.

-On February 21, 2020, Smith married German-South African model Nara Pellmann.
+Smith has a daughter born in July 2017, with model Stormi Henley.
+On February 21, 2020, Smith married German model and social media personality Nara Pellmann.
 They have four children together: three daughters (born in 2020, 2024 and 2025) and a son (born in 2022).